FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

    - gmail
 ---

-We recently published an article on [sending Telegram messages using Node-RED](https://flowfuse.com/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red/).
+We recently published an article on [Sending Telegram messages using Node-RED](https://flowfuse.com/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red/).
 However, in IoT, it's not the only option we utilize for sending notifications.
-We employ numerous other approaches, and email notification is one popular approach.
+We employ numerous other approaches, and email notification is one popular approach among those.
 In this guide, we will cover how you can send and receive emails using Node-RED.
-Additionally, we will discuss some of the best practices that should be followed when sending email notifications.
+Additionally, we will discuss some of the best practices that should be followed when sending email notifications with your IoT applications.

 <!--more-->

 ## When to Use Email for IoT Notification

-Understanding when to utilize email notifications in IoT is essential.
-With numerous communication approaches available, each offering unique benefits, it's crucial to explore the scenarios where email fits best for integrating it with IoT:
+With so many communication methods available, each with its own advantages, it’s essential to consider the situations where email is best suited for IoT integration.

 - For Non-Urgent Notifications: Emails are great for sending updates or notifications that don't require an immediate response.
 They're perfect for IoT situations where real-time reactions aren't necessary.
 - For Compliance and Documentation: Emails provide a clear record of communication, which is essential for meeting compliance requirements and audit standards in regulated IoT industries.
 - For Sending Detailed Information: Emails support longer messages and file attachments, making them ideal for sharing comprehensive reports, logs, or documents in IoT applications.
-- Broad Notification Reach: Emails enable notifications to be delivered to multiple recipients simultaneously, ensuring that IoT messages can reach users across different locations efficiently.
+- Broad Notification Reach: Emails enable notifications to be delivered to multiple recipients simultaneously, ensuring IoT messages can reach users efficiently across different locations.

 ## Installing Email Custom Node